 Then in the other corner, we have the Paleolithic diet proponents, many who believe we can consume unlimited amounts of cholesterol-rich foods and have no deleterious effect on heart health.

-The truth usually lies somewhere in between, as we will shortly from the scientific research below.
+The truth usually lies somewhere in between, as we are going to see from the latest scientific research below.

-Often the research used to implicate or villainize dietary cholesterol as the “chief” causative factor in heart disease, doesn’t take into account many other diet variables in these studies.
+Often the research used to implicate or villainize dietary cholesterol as the “chief” causative factor in heart disease, doesn’t take into account many other confounding factors in these studies.

 It is clear from the research that it is a type of diet pattern that is associated with an increased risk of developing heart disease, rather than simply consuming cholesterol rich foods alone.